XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 The `rg_penalty` loss from the original research code:
 `rg_penalty = torch.mean((scaled_pred / scale_factor - pred)**2)`
 ...requires **two full-graph forward passes** to compute.
-This is perfectly fine in a full-batch setting.
+Fine in full-batch.

-In a mini-batch setting, this is computationally infeasible and conceptually incompatible.
-We *cannot* check a *global* scale-invariance property using *only* a small subgraph.
+In mini-batch, this is computationally infeasible.
+We *cannot* check a *global* scale-invariance property using a small subgraph.

-Therefore, `main_minibatch.py` **removes this loss term**.
-It relies *entirely* on the RMT (NLL and MMD) losses to act as the physics-informed regularizer.
+So, `main_minibatch.py` **removes this loss term**.
+It relies totally on the RMT (NLL and MMD) losses to act as the physics-informed regularizer.
 This is a necessary research trade-off for scalability.
-The `main_fullbatch.py` script *retains* this loss, as it uses the "compute version" of the Hamiltonian simulation you requested.
+The `main_fullbatch.py` script *retains* this loss, as it uses the "compute version" of the Hamiltonian simulation (compute, non-QC, included)

 ---